 The virtual keyboard behaves differently on the outer and inner displays.
 On the smaller outer display, the keyboard takes up a much larger percentage of the viewport.
 Input fields that are visible on the inner display may scroll off-screen or get covered by the keyboard on the outer display.

+This is especially critical for login forms, checkout address fields, search inputs, chat interfaces, and any form with multiple fields.
 The CSS env(keyboard-inset-height) variable can help you detect and respond to the keyboard, but only if your layout is designed to be keyboard-aware in the first place.

 The CSS you need to write